Back-to-School Prep Guide

 - Use bright or bold labels that stand out visually

-- Add a recognizable icon or color/colour to help your kid identify their things before they’re reading independently
+- Add a recognizable icon or colour to help your kid identify their things before they're reading independently

 One label teachers consistently point out as especially helpful: left-right shoe labels.
-These go inside shoes and form a complete image when the shoes are on the correct feet.
-Kids match the picture to figure out which shoe goes where — fewer “wrong-feet” fixes for teachers throughout the day!
+They go inside shoes and form a complete image when the shoes are on the correct feet, so kids match the picture — fewer wrong-feet fixes all day.

 - Labels for tech accessories become more important